ITISFoundation/hornet-manifest-spec/tools/hornet-flow/README.md

 # hornet-flow

 A CLI tool for loading and processing hornet manifests from git repositories.
+It offers both a command line (CLI) and a programatic interfaces (API)

 ## Installation